3 Main Home Remedies – Acute Diarrhoea & Stomach Pain In Adults

 It’s essential to replace the fluids you are losing from diarrhoea.
 If water is all you have, then start with it.

-You are better off taking small, frequent sips of water than trying to gulp large quantities at a time which you further irritate your stomach/bowels.
+You are better off taking small, frequent sips of water than trying to gulp large quantities at a time which further irritates your stomach/bowels.

 In addition to water, your body also needs salt and sugar to replace what’s lost.

 Avoid anything too sweet or fizzy, as they can further irritate the sensitive stomach/bowels.
 In this group, we also include protein-containing fluids which your bowels will struggle to digest and absorb at the time.

 Fluids you should avoid in diarrhoea and stomach pain treatment:

 A fluid that is also important in treating diarrhoea if you are at risk of dehydration or dehydrated is rehydration therapy – or oral rehydration salts.